 An Inside Look into Israel: 5 Interesting and Influential Israelis in Politics

 Have you ever visited Israel?
-Perhaps on a Birthright Israel trip ?
+Perhaps on a Birthright trips ?
 As a tourist, you probably know about Israel’s Prime Minister (Binyamin Netanyahu) and maybe even the country’s President (Reuven Rivlin).
 Here is a list of five other interesting and influential Israelis making their mark in the country’s political sphere:

 1. Ayelet Shaked